0luwatamilore/FBU-Project/README.md

 ## Screens
 * Splash Screen
-* 	shows a picture once the user launches the app
+	- shows a picture once the user launches the app
-	- Login Screen
+* Login Screen
 	- Users can login or decide to sign up.
-	- Registration Screen
+* Registration Screen
 	- User can create a new account
-	- Home Screen
+* Home Screen
-		- User views the feed of stories based on categories -Search Screen
+	- User views the feed of stories based on categories
+* Search Screen
 	- User can search for specific stories using keywords
-	- Profile Screen
+* Profile Screen
 	- Displays the user’s name and profile picture
 	- User can also view saved stories

-API
+## API
 	- Youtube API
 		https://developers.google.com/youtube/v3